corda/cordapp-client-template/README.md

 On success you can open the project in Intellij.
 There are two approaches you can follow.

-1. On launching Intellij click on import project, from existing sources, in the project wizard and select the project folder you want to import.
-Selecting auto-import will automatically import the gradle modules you need.
+1. On launching Intellij click import project > from existing sources, in the project wizard and select the project folder you wish to import.
+Selecting auto-import will import the gradle modules you need.
 Use the default gradle wrapper.

 2. If within an existing project window, select File > Open, choose the project folder.
 Navigate to File > Project Structure, select the Project tab on the left and choose your chosen JDK to point to Java Home directory for you JDK 1.8 and click Apply.
 Then go the the modules tab, import modules from the root project directory and click apply, then okay and finish.